fr1ll/sanger.blog.3/posts/two-subarus-a-modified-kyoto-sour-sake-cocktail.md

 ---
 ![Two Subarus -- picture of cocktail](/img/2021/01/two-subarus-completed.JPG "Two Subarus")

-We had a "cocktail off" cocktail competition to commemorate the double junction of Subaru and Jupiter.
-My entrant was a [Kyoto Sour](https://www.liquor.com/recipes/kyoto-sour/ "Kyoto Sour recipe at liquor.com") modified by switching the hot sauce and a couple other details.
+We had a "cocktail off" 🐓cocktail competition to commemorate the double junction of Saturn and Jupiter.
+The winner was a variation on a [Kyoto Sour](https://www.liquor.com/recipes/kyoto-sour/ "Kyoto Sour recipe at liquor.com"), modified by changing the hot sauce and a couple other details.
 Here's how to make it!

 ## Ingredients